Gizmodiat/AMANDE/README.md

 Edit the config.txt file with your own paths to the folders eQTLGen_for_AMANDE, GTEx_for_AMANDE, INTERVAL_for_AMANDE and snp151_for_AMANDE:
 `gedit config.txt`

 _Optional:_
-Adjust settings for instrumental variables (IVs) pruning are CEU population, LD r2 threshold <0.1 and MAF>0.01.
-If necessary adjust the settings by editing
+Adjust settings for instrumental variables pruning (default settings are CEU population, LD r2 threshold <0.1 and MAF>0.01) by modifying `pop = "CEU", r2_threshold = "0.1", maf_threshold = "0.01"` in the LDlink.R file (population codes for LDlink are given below):
+`gedit system/LDlink.R`

 # **Usage:**
-Input files
+User have to prepare two input files: one for the exposures to test, and one for the outocome.
+Exposures to test are either genes (for eQTLGen and GTEx) or proteins (for INTERVAL).

+For genes, prepare a '.txt' file containing a list of the Ensembl ID for the exposures and the genome position from which you want to perform the instrumental variables pruning and colocalization (see the 'example_ENSEMBL_list.txt' file in the 'example' folder of AMANDE).
+For each exposure to test, this must contains